ganeshmohane/GradeGraph/README.md

 # GradeGraph

-GradeGraph is a Python-based tool for extracting and cleaning data from LTCE (Lokmanya Tilak College Of Engineering) result PDFs for semesters 3, 4, 5, and 6.
-It provides a streamlined way to convert raw PDF data into a clean and structured format for further analysis and visualization.
+GradeGraph is a tool we built to solve the time-consuming challenge of extracting student information from result PDFs.
+It's designed to make it easy for teachers to assess their entire class's performance and for students to quickly view their semester grades.
+GradeGraph also offers simple and effective data visualization features. and allows students as well as teachers to quickly view their semester grades with the added benefit of intuitive data visualization.

 ## Table of Contents